fionnb-micropython/UpyKey/README.md

 # UpyKey
-Lib for reading matrix keyboars in Micropython.
+Lib for reading matrix keyboards in Micropython.

-Originally developed by Bruno Martins
+Originally developed by Bruno Martins,
 Adapted 2022 by Fionn Behrens to work with ESP8266 devices that can not PULL_DOWN (like the D1 mini and its derivatives)